nasa/cumulus-api/content/granules.md

 ## Bulk Update Granules CollectionId

-Update a batch of existing granules' `collectionId` in postgres and ES to a new `collectionId`.
-Expects payload to contain a list of granules, a new collectionId to update them to, and an optional `esConcurrency` value for better tuning of elasticsearch performance.
-This cannot be used to create new granules, only to change existing granules' collectionId in both datastores.
+Updates a batch of existing granules' linked collection (`collectionId`) in postgres and ES.
+Expects payload to contain a list of granules, a new collectionId to update them to, and an optional `esConcurrency` value that allows modification of concurrent Elasticsearch requests utilized by the endpoint.

+This endpoint will fail if non-existant granuleIds are provided, it can only be used to change existing granules' collectionId in both datastores.

 Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for postgres or payload validation errors.